Zeropark bot traffic compliance team

 Higher CPM means higher ROI

 Let’s come back to the increased CPM matter that was aforementioned.
-Why do we, and you should, too, consider it a good sign?
+Why do we, and you should, too, consider it as a good sign?

 Naturally, every marketer would want to pay as little as possible for the traffic they buy.
 Minimizing costs while maximizing returns is the principle of business, and that is no secret.
-But with traffic purchases, drops in the CPM price (Cost Per Mille), will most probably mean one of these:
+But with audience purchases, drops in the CPM price (Cost Per Mille), will most probably mean one of these:

-❌ low competition for the sources;
+- low competition for audiences;

-❌ low quality of the clicks;
+- low quality of the audiences;

-❌ bot infestation.
+- bot infestation.

-Bots in ad arbitrage
+Bot traffic in ad arbitrage

-Providing these giants with non-compliant traffic and contents could potentially lead to losing access to feed, therefore blocking any arbitrage endeavors for the entity.
+Providing these giants with uncompliant traffic and contents could potentially lead to losing access to feed, therefore blocking any arbitrage endeavors for the entity.
 This is exactly the reason why arbitrageurs need to make sure their campaigns are safe and of good quality.

 You can see Zeropark’s article about Compliance in Ad Arbitrage where we covered how important it is for all arbitrageurs to get engaged with trusted offers only, and how a dexterous Compliance Team can become an asset on your journey.